Actindo-AG/Documentation/DataHub/UserInterface/02e_Channels.md

 - [DELETE]
   Click this button to delete the selected channel.
 This button is only displayed, when the checkbox of at least one channel is selected.

 The list displays all channels.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.

 - *Name*
   Channel name.

 - *Key*
   Channel key.
-The key is required for API access and must be system wide unique.
-This field is read-only.

 - *Description*
   Description to the channel.
-This field is read-only.

 - *Status*
   Channel status.
 The following statuses are available:
   - ![Status](../../Assets/Icons/Status01.png "[Status]") **Active**
   - ![Status](../../Assets/Icons/Status04.png "[Status]") **Inactive**

 - *ID*
   Channel identification number.
 The ID number is automatically assigned by the system.